AnthonyDeplanque/kill-ishizaka/README.md

 in the terminal, type `npm i` or `yarn` to install dependancies,

-`./launch.sh` will delete previous compilations, compile typescrips and launch server
+`./launch.sh --test` will delete previous compilations, compile typescrips and launch server

+you can also type `./launch.sh --debug` to try a debug mode !

 you can access the game on [localhost:8080](http://localhost:8080);